ianlewis/lexparse/README.md

     SYMBOL-->TEXT
 ```

-The `Lexer` shouldn't necessarily be concerned with which symbols or identifiers
+The `CustomLexer` shouldn't necessarily be concerned with which symbols or
-are showing up in which order at this point.
-Robust error checking can be
+identifiers are showing up in which order at this point.
+Robust error checking
-performed later by the parser.
+can be performed later by the parser.

 ## `LexState`